cecton/blog/content/posts/rust-and-arduino-part2.md

 ### Filling up the screen

-To fill up the screen we will first need to send a few commands to set the coordinate of where we are going to draw.
+To fill up the screen we will first need to send a few commands to set the coordinates of where we are going to draw.
 Then we send the pixels as data to fill up the space.

-If you check the list commands in the manual you will find the command `15h` (`0x15`) and `75h` (`0x75`) to set the column and the row respectively.
+If you check the list of commands in the manual you will find the command `15h` (`0x15`) and `75h` (`0x75`) to set the column and the row respectively.

-Both commands take two values: the start address and the address.
+Both commands take two values: the start address and the end address.
 In other
 words: `0x15` takes x1 and x2 while 0x75 takes y1 and y2.

-Somewhere in the documentation you will also find that the different shade of grey are actually coded on 4 bits.
+Somewhere in the documentation you will also find that the different levels of grey are actually coded on 4 bits.
 This actually means that 1 data byte is used for 2 pixels on the screen.
 Therefore you will need to send twice less bytes than the number of pixels you are going to draw.